dyhes/zulip/docs/subsystems/dependencies.md

   the versions of our indirect dependencies files with `tools/update-locked-requirements` (powered by `pip-compile`).
-What this means is that we have some "source" requirements files, like `requirements/common.in`, that declare the packages that Zulip depends on directly.
+What this means is that we have some "source" requirements files, like `requirements/common.in`, that declare the packages that Aloha depends on directly.
 Those packages have their own recursive dependencies.
-When adding or removing a dependency from Zulip, one simply edits the appropriate "source" requirements files, and then runs `tools/update-locked-requirements`.
-That tool will use `pip-compile` to generate the locked requirements files like `prod.txt`, `dev.txt` etc files that explicitly declare versions of all of Zulip's recursive dependencies.
+When adding or removing a dependency from Aloha, one simply edits the appropriate "source" requirements files, and then runs `tools/update-locked-requirements`.
+That tool will use `pip-compile` to generate the locked requirements files like `prod.txt`, `dev.txt` etc files that explicitly declare versions of all of Aloha's recursive dependencies.
 For indirect dependencies (i.e. dependencies not explicitly declared in the source requirements files), it provides helpful comments explaining which direct dependency (or dependencies) needed that indirect dependency.
   The process for using this system is documented in more detail in `requirements/README.md`.
 - **Caching of virtualenvs and packages**.
-To make updating the dependencies of a Zulip installation efficient, we maintain a cache of virtualenvs named by the hash of the relevant `requirements.txt` file (`scripts/lib/hash_reqs.py`).
+To make updating the dependencies of a Aloha installation efficient, we maintain a cache of virtualenvs named by the hash of the relevant `requirements.txt` file (`scripts/lib/hash_reqs.py`).
 These caches live under `/srv/zulip-venv-cache/<hash>`.
 That way, when re-provisioning a